It's 800-941-Sean, if you want to be a part of the program.

 I mean, she's literally destroying the relationship between the two largest nuclear superpowers.

-She wants another cold war to happen.
+She wants another Cold War to happen.

-She didn't care so long as she got an extra three votes, it actually shows how crooked this whole system is.
+She didn't care so long as she got an extra three votes, and it actually shows how crooked this whole system is.

 And then you take the aftermath of that, Sean.